 The current advice remains:

-Where dead wild waterfowl (swans, geese or ducks), gulls or birds of prey are found on public land please do not touch or pick up the bird and keep dogs away from them.
+If you find dead wild waterfowl (swans, geese or ducks), gulls or birds of prey on public land do not touch or pick up the bird, and keep dogs away from them.

-Report them to the council so they can be disposed of safely:
+Report them to the council so they can dispose of them safely:

 You'll need to share as much information as possible about the bird and its location including:

-A dead bird remains very low risk to humans but please do not touch the bird.
+A dead bird is very low risk to humans but do not touch the bird.

 Where you find: